 The central business district (CBD) is generally the oldest and most accessible part of any city.
-Because lots of people and businesses compete to have offices there, developers build tall buildings to maximise the available land.
+Because lots of people and businesses compete to have offices there, land prices are higher than other parts of cities.
+Developers build tall buildings to maximise the available land.